christianandredietrich/iOS-SDK/getting-started.md

 ## DRM Descrambling

-NexPlayer supports DRM descrambling by allowing the application to assign one or more descramblers to mem- bers of NXPlayer.
+NexPlayer supports DRM descrambling by allowing the application to assign one or more descramblers to members of NXPlayer.

 A descrambler can be the same as the NXPlayerDelegate, or can be a dedicated descrambling object.